1) What is the patient and staff screening process during COVID-19?

 3) Due to the COVID-19 pandemic, are you doing any additional Infection Prevention Protocols?

 - Due to physical distancing recommendations, we are limiting the team members in the office to the smallest number possible to still offer a high level of dental care.
 All care is now being provided.

 - Only two patients at a time are allowed into the practice waiting room.
 We ask our clients to avoid the reception room crossover with other patients by waiting in their cars as their appointment time approaches and call them directly once the office is clear to come up.

-- We have patients disinfect their hands upon entry to the office and rinse with 1% Hydrogen Peroxide mouthwash prior to treatment.
-(H2O2 has been shown to kill COVID-19 in the oral cavity)
+- We have patients disinfect their hands upon entry to the office and rinse with Listerine Antiseptic rinse prior to treatment. (as per recommended best practice methods)